-There are 263 affordable apartments in Hartsville that offer reduced rents to low-income households.
+There are 206 low-income apartments in Hartsville that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of Hartsville||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Hartsville features 433 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 206 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Hartsville.